ahmedssabir/Belief-Revision-Score/README.md

 Go here for [more details](https://github.com/ahmedssabir/Belief-Revision-Score/tree/main/model)

 ## Demo
-Here an examples with SBERT based model
+Here are examples with the SBERT based model.

 ### Example 1